SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-10-weekend-portfolio-trump.md

 _no more than 45% of assets should be invested in the US._

 We are, however, willing to invoke pragmatism: we live in the US, we earn in the US, we pay taxes in the US, and we spend in the US.
-A certain amount of home market bias is excusable.
+A _small_ amount of home market bias is excusable.

 What's not excusable is letting home market bias bind us to unique home market risks